SanjeevaRDodlapati/QeMLflow/docs/reports/completion/PHASE_1_COMPLETION_REPORT.md

 ## 🏆 Phase 1 Status: **COMPLETE** ✅

-The fundamentals notebook has been successfully refactored to use the ChemML Tutorial Framework, demonstrating the full potential of our modular learning architecture.
-The enhanced educational experience includes interactive widgets, structured assessment, and seamless integration with the main ChemML codebase.
+The fundamentals notebook has been successfully refactored to use the QeMLflow Tutorial Framework, demonstrating the full potential of our modular learning architecture.
+The enhanced educational experience includes interactive widgets, structured assessment, and seamless integration with the main QeMLflow codebase.

 **Ready to proceed to Phase 2: Quantum Computing Notebook Refactoring** 🌌